vk165278-boop/-IPL-Analytics-AI-Chatbot/README.md

 ## Overview

-This is a project with EDA and basic models to learn from IPL match data.
+This is a project with data cleaning , EDA and basic models to learn from IPL match data. hand on with AI chatbot to answers the question in normal language.

 ## Problem